Pylons/pyramid/docs/narr/declarative.rst

    <include package="pyramid.includes" />

-This self-closing tag instructs :mod:`pyramid` to load a ZCML file from the Python package with the :term:`dotted Python name` ``pyramid.includes``, as specified by its ``package`` attribute.
+This self-closing tag instructs :app:`Pyramid` to load a ZCML file from the Python package with the :term:`dotted Python name` ``pyramid.includes``, as specified by its ``package`` attribute.
 This particular ``<include>`` declaration is required because it